ManoloMancelli/HadesVR_Remix/docs/Wand_Uno.md

 # Arduino Uno Wand Controllers

-These controllers aim to simulate the original Vive wand controllers, they're easier to build option to the Knuckles ones but they're lacking the finger tracking aspect.
+These controllers aim to simulate the original Vive wand controllers.
+It's a super easy build and it uses only off-the-shelf components.

-These controllers support analog trigger though it's not enabled by default, to allow for it you just need to change a couple lines of code.
-They also have battery % monitoring but you need to calibrate that on your own and tends to not be super accurate.
+It may not look super pretty but if you don't have any cash or just want to try if it works then it should be a perfect fit for you.

 # Environment Setup